ndaneil/matterdoor/README.md

 + K_THREAD_DEFINE(disp_thread, 2048, AppTask::dispThread, NULL, NULL, NULL, DISPLAY_TASK_PRIORITY, 0, 0);
 ```

-After the includes, we get the `STRIP_NODE` from the devicetree and the number of pixel of our LED strip from that node.
-We define a 6 millisecond delay time which will be used for the times between two frames of the `BUSY` and `FREE` state animations.
-We also define a more conenient way to use RGB colors.
-The `DISPLAY_TASK_PRIORITY` is used for the new thread we are defining in the last line in the above code.
-This thread is responsible for displaying the animations on our five-row WS2812b display.
-We also define the `pixels` variable which we will use to set the colors of the strip and the `strip` variable, which will be used to control the the LED strip.
-Let's check the dispThread function next:
+After the includes, we get the `STRIP_NODE` from the devicetree and the number of pixels of the LED strip from that node.
+A 6 millisecond delay time is defined, which will be used for the delay between two frames of the `BUSY` and `FREE` state animations.
+We also define a more convenient way to use RGB colors.
+The `DISPLAY_TASK_PRIORITY` is used for the new thread we are defining in the last line of the above code.
+This thread will be responsible for displaying the animations on the five-row WS2812B display.
+We also define the `pixels` variable which will be used to set the colors of the strip.
+The `strip` variable will be used to control the the LED strip.
+Let's check the newly created `dispThread()` function next:

 ```c
 void AppTask::dispThread(void){